-Sure, not all types of sushi are good options for your health, but if you mix and match ingredients you will create some rolls that contain many essential vitamins and minerals.
+Sure, not all types of sushi are good options for your health, but you will create some rolls that contain many essential vitamins and minerals if you mix and match ingredients.
 Enjoy learning why you should be eating more sushi.

 1. Protect your heart

-Eating sushi regularly has been shown to improve the heart health.
-Rolls with a brown rice give you a hit of the whole grains that keep your cholesterol levels under control.
+Eating sushi regularly has been shown to improve heart health.
+Rolls with brown rice give you a hit of the whole grains that keep your cholesterol levels under control.

 You can also add a bit of avocado (or cucumbers) and eel for omega-3 fatty acids, which help to keep your heart healthy.
 Make sure you avoid using and eating soy sauce and sugary sauces, regardless of how delicious they are.